 This past October, I had the chance to celebrate my life and remember the lives of those who lost theirs to cancer.
 I had the opportunity to join Team in Training and run 13.1 miles in beautiful San Francisco.
 This was one of the most rewarding experiences of my life.
 I was part of a team where everyone’s goal was to help beat cancer.

 I have been blessed with the gift of cancer.
-I know that may sound strange to some of you, but without cancer, I would not be who I am today.
+I know that may sound strange to some of you, but I would not be who I am today without cancer.

-I hope you take the time today to see the beauty that surrounds you and reflect on the gifts that you have been given.
+I hope you take the time today to see the beauty surrounding you and reflect on the gifts you have been given.
 11-year leukemia survivor

 January 25, 2004

-Today I am celebrating my 10-year anniversary of being diagnosed with leukemia and would like you to celebrate with me.
-Today I am remembering what the past 10 years have been like.
+Today I am celebrating my 10th anniversary of being diagnosed with leukemia and would like you to celebrate with me.
+Today I remember what the past ten years have been like.

 Over the past 10 years, I fought cancer and won; I graduated from grade school, high school and college; my dreams of working with tigers and dolphins came true; I have seen the beauty of Hawaii, Arizona, and the Florida Keys; I swam in the Pacific and Atlantic Ocean as well as the Gulf of Mexico; I made many friends; and I have become closer to my family.

 This past year I have seen my best friend get married.
-I met Clay, my boyfriend who makes me incredibly happy, and I have figured out what I want to do with my life.
-However, I also had to say “I’ll see you again, in Heaven” to my loving Grandma and Dodge, my brother’s dog who made him so happy.
-Happiness and sadness is a part of life, and I am lucky enough to be celebrating the happiness of my life.
+I met Clay, my boyfriend, who makes me incredibly happy, and I have figured out what I want to do with my life.
+However, I also had to say “I’ll see you again, in Heaven” to my loving Grandma and Dodge, my brother’s dog, who made him so happy.
+Happiness and sadness are a part of life, and I am lucky enough to be celebrating the happiness of my life.

 I am happy and healthy and can only imagine what the rest of my life will be like, what other obstacles I will overcome, and what kind of difference I will make in the world.